tschaub/projzh/readme.md

 bd09.toWGS84(baiduMercator.inverse(point))
 ```

 This package exports the functions above in the `lib/datum/bd-09` and `lib/projection/baidu-mercator` modules.
-Additional transforms for transforms to/from Spherical Mercator are available in the `index` module.
+Additional functions for transforms to/from Spherical Mercator are available in the `index` module.

 # Installation